 Money carries a lot of bacteria that comes from being passed on through different people.
 It's important to wash your hands thoroughly whenever you handle bills and coins to avoid diseases.

-In this next article, we will discuss different types of bacteria found on money, specifically on bills and coins.
+In this next article, we’ll discuss different types of bacteria found on money, specifically on bills and coins.
 What you see will surprise you!

 The first obvious tip is to frequently wash your hands.
 With this simple step we can avoid many health problems.
 Touching a dollar bill can transfer bacteria to our hands, which can get into our bodies if we touch our mouth or eyes.

-According to studies done in the U.S. and Colombia, it has been shown that paper money contains high amounts of bacteria which can cause infections, and also contain microorganisms with the ability to provoke diseases that the body’s immune system may not be able to fight off.
-The study also found that like bills, coins also carried up to seven different types of bacteria.
+According to studies done in the U.S. and Colombia, paper money contains high amounts of bacteria which can cause infections.
+It also contains microorganisms with the ability to cause diseases that the body’s immune system may not be able to fight off.
+The study also found that just like bills, coins also carried up to seven different types of bacteria.

 This bacteria causes infections in various parts of the body; some of its symptoms are: fever, fatigue, acute pain, rapid breathing and heart rate, and excessive sweating, among others.

 Some species of bacillus do not present symptoms, however some exist which produce pathogens in both people and animals alike.
 The different strains of this bacteria can cause vomiting and diarrhea withing 5-10 hours of coming into contact with a host.